+How does stress effect your skin?
+Stress - the word alone can trigger a heightened response.
 We all have dealt with stress in our lives.
 Some of us even deal with it daily on a chronic level.
-Stress can have negative effects on your health, which in turn, adds to the amount of stress you have.
-It's a vicious cycle.
-Has this happened to you?
-I personally can't count the number of times my acne has flared up on my face after several stressful days or sleepless nights.
+Stress can have negative effects on your health - including skin problems.
+This in turn, adds to the amount of stress and it's a vicious cycle.
+When the stress plays out on your skin, you see and feel it immediately.

 What is Chronic Stress?

-Stage 1, The Alarm Stage - the initial reaction that signals your brain to ready its defenses, such as the "fight or flight" response, which is fueled by adrenalin.
+This is the initial reaction that signals your brain to ready its defenses, such as the "fight or flight" response, which is fueled by adrenalin.

-Stage 2, The Stage of Resistance or Adaptation - your defenses are fully activated and several hormones are released, including cortisol, (aka the stress hormone) to continue the battle.
+Here your defenses are fully activated and several hormones are released, including cortisol, (aka the stress hormone) to continue the battle.

-Stage 3, The Stage of Exhaustion - the buildup of stress and hormones reach a peak load that the body can no longer endure or compensate for.
+In stage 3, the buildup of stress and hormones reach a peak load that the body can no longer endure or compensate for.
 The result is a disruption of the body's homeostasis or the onset of disease.
 This is when chronic stress occurs.

-We have all felt that increased heart rate during the Alarm Stage of immediate stress.
+Everyone is familiar with the increased heart rate during the Alarm Stage of immediate stress.
 It's much more difficult to be aware of the Adaptation Stage and the Exhaustion Stage of chronic stress.
 This is when the internal damage caused by chronic stress happens, especially on our inflammatory and immune responses.
-It's complicated to understand, but chronic stress leads to our immune system becoming dysregulated and this, in turn, can fuel chronic inflammation, or the release of important building blocks n the body called proinflammatory cytokines.
-The impacts on our heart, digestive system, and other body systems are numerous - including issues with skin and acne!
-I'm going to focus here on what we know about the impact of chronic stress on the skin.
+It's complicated to understand, but chronic stress leads to our immune system becoming dysregulated and this, in turn, can fuel chronic inflammation, or the release of important building blocks in the body called proinflammatory cytokines.
+It also leads to hormone changes that drive inflammation and fuel skin problems.

-The skin is our primary barrier against many germs.
-When the skin's barrier becomes compromised, it opens our bodies to a host of infections.
-Chronic stress compromises the skin barrier in the following ways: eczema, acne, and neurodermatitis.
+Chronic stress compromises the integrity of the skin barrier and immune balance and this can lead to some of the most common skin problems: eczema and psoriasis, acne, rosacea and seborrheic dermatitis, neurodermatitis, generally dull skin that lacks brightness and the appearance of vitality.
 If these are problems for you or someone you love, it's important to know how to repair and prevent these skin conditions when chronic stress occurs.

 5 Ways Stress Effects Your Skin and How to Fix Each of Them